jiangyigithub/my_offer/longman3000/vlog/28provision.md

 We’ve lost radio contact with the plane.

 **rail**
+*by train*
 I need to buy a rail ticket.

+We continued our journey by rail.

 **raise**
 Can you raise the lamp so I can see?